-0:37 Okay, some of you are looking a little bit skeptical.
+0:38 Some of you are looking a little bit skeptical.
 That's okay, because check it out -- I have math to prove that it is possible.
-And it won't make a lot of sense now.
-I'll explain it all later, just pay attention to the number at the bottom: plus-7.68245837 minutes that will be my gift to you if I'm successful in my mission.
+It won't make much sense now.
+I'll explain it all later, just pay attention to the number at the bottom: +7.68245837 minutes.
+That will be my gift to you if I'm successful in my mission.

 0:57 Now, you have a secret mission too.
 Your mission is to figure out how you want to spend your extra seven and a half minutes.
 And I think you should do something unusual with them, because these are bonus minutes.
 You weren't going to have them anyway.

-1:11 Now, because I'm a game designer, you might be thinking to yourself, I know what she wants us to do with those minutes, she wants us to spend them playing games.
+1:12 Now, because I'm a game designer, you might be thinking to yourself, I know what she wants us to do with those minutes, she wants us to spend them playing games.
 Now this is a totally reasonable assumption, given that I have made quite a habit of encouraging people to spend more time playing games.
-For example, in my first TEDTalk, I did propose that we should spend 21 billion hours a week as a planet playing video games.
+For example, in my first TED Talk, I did propose that we should spend 21 billion hours a week, as a planet, playing video games.

 2:42 Now, this may surprise you, but it turns out there is actually some scientific research on this question.
 It's true.
 Hospice workers, the people who take care of us at the end of our lives, recently issued a report on the most frequently expressed regrets that people say when they are literally on their deathbeds.
 And that's what I want to share with you today -- the top five regrets of the dying.